dj-on-github/SP800_90b_tests/README.md

 A note on IID vs. Non-IID:
 I might get around to implementing the non-IID tests (these are tests to decide if you claim of having IID data is true).
 However I doubt it since I am very non-motivated.
 This is because no entropy source in this universe is IID and so claiming it and testing for it is just stupid.
 All that non-IID test suite and the shuffling nonsense needs to be removed from the spec.

+Why does this exist?
+Why not just use the NIST code?
+Because the NIST 90B software sucks.
+It is buggy and has a terrible text mode menus, questions and answers user interface.
+This implementation has a normal command line interface.
+Point it as your random file.
+It runs the tests and gives you a summary of the entropy estimates at the end.